 Founded in 1860, New York Medical College is one of the nation’s largest private health sciences universities.
-It has a strong history of involvement in the social and environmental determinants of health and disease, and special concern for the poor, the powerless, and the helpless.
+It has a strong history of involvement in the social and environmental determinants of health and disease and a special concern for under-resourced populations.